Solidarity Fund

 As a Society, BRISMES is dedicated to encouraging and promoting the scholarly study of the Middle East and North Africa.
 The BRISMES Solidarity Fund was established in 2020 to help ensure that participation in this scholarly exchange is open to as wide and diverse a group of researchers as possible.

-The Fund reflects BRISMES’s commitment to inclusivity and to supporting the work of Global South, early career and doctoral researchers whose work is vital to the field of Middle East Studies and its future.
+The Fund reflects BRISMES’s commitment to inclusivity and to supporting the work of scholars from the Global South as well as early career and doctoral researchers whose work is vital to the field of Middle East Studies and its future.
 By reducing financial barriers to participation, the Solidarity Fund strengthens our collective ability to discuss and share knowledge about the region.

 Eligibility and Priorities